NavyTitanium/EITest-tools-scripts-IOCs/README.md

 # parsing-EITest_GET-requests.py

-Was created as an quick-and-dirty solution to parse GET requests from the EITest sinkhole server and store them in a MySQL database.
+Script created to process the GET requests from the EITest sinkhole server and store them in a MySQL database.
+It takes as input the log file of all requests, then decodes and processes them using multiple threads.

-The script use the python Queue library to allow the paralization of processing in multiple threads.

-We ended up using a ELK stack instead.

 # Malicious files